agfline/LibAAF/README.md

    --show-automation                  Show track and clip automation values when --aaf-clips is set.
    --show-metadata                    Show source and clip metadata when --aaf-essences or --aaf-clips is set.

-   --hide-path                        Don't print full path to located essences when --aaf-essences is set.
+   --relative-path                    Prints AAF's relative essence path when --aaf-essences is set.

    --no-color                         Disable colored output.
    --log-file                 <file>  Save output to file instead of stdout.